CodeeMug/Flocking-Simulation/README.md

 > Boid.js

-       store the boid class.
+       Store the boid class.

 > sketch.js

-      store the code that runs the simulation
+      Store the code that runs the simulation